 Get involved.

-If you want to get your hands dirty and meet other people passionate about environmental justice, we offer several programs for students, citizens, and teachers to get involved in Basilica Bio’s work:
+If you’re ready to get your hands dirty and meet other people passionate about environmental justice, we offer the below programs

 Bridge to Youth Leadership Program

-The Bridge to Youth leadership program (Application due December 19th) focuses on empowering BIPOC high school youth with the leadership skills to make a lasting impact on their community’s health and the environmental justice movement.
+The Bridge to Youth leadership program empowers BIPOC high school youth with the leadership skills to make a lasting impact on their community’s health and the environmental justice movement.
 Each accepted student learns practical applications of accessible communication, curriculum development, event planning, civic engagement, and advocacy.
 The program is structured as follows:

 1. Crash Course: Participants receive comprehensive workshops in environmental justice.
 They will gain a deep understanding of the issues, solutions, and the power they have to make a difference.